jng34/fetch-dogs/README.md

 ### Search

 You will be able to customize your search.
-Filter dogs by breeds, zip codes, minimum age, and maximum age.
+-Filter dogs by breeds, zip codes, minimum age, and maximum age -Sort dogs in ascending or descending order by breed, name, age by clicking on the field headers on the table

 ### Match

-Get matched with a dog!
+Get matched with a dog by clicking on the 'Match Me' button!